COVFEFE Act: Legal significance of Trump's tweeting

 Trump's tweets have been legally significant in the past.
 White House Press Secretary Sean Spicer stated that Trump's tweets are "considered official statements by the President of the United States".

 Some of his tweets have contradicted his agenda by undercutting or contradicting statements of public officials as well as the arguments of U.S. Department of Justice attorneys seeking to defend Trump's decisions in court.
 A federal appellate court cited one of Trump's tweets in upholding a lower court's order blocking Trump's Executive Order 13780 from going into effect in 2017.
 Courts have been clear that Twitter statements can be used as evidence of intent.

 Before Trump's "@realDonaldTrump" Twitter account was suspended, he blocked a number of users, preventing them from viewing his tweets or posting public replies.
 A group associated with Columbia University filed a lawsuit on behalf of blocked users, called Knight First Amendment Institute v.
 Trump.
 Plaintiffs successfully argued that @realDonaldTrump reply threads constituted a "designated public forum" akin to a public meeting, and therefore blocking users based on their political viewpoints violated their constitutional right to freedom of speech.
 The Second Circuit upheld this ruling on July 9, 2019.

+Regardless of the failure of the bill, Trump's tweets have been archived in accordance with the Presidential and Federal Records Act Amendments of 2014.